Cable knots are not thin: Background on bordered Floer homology

-Lipshitz, Ozsv\'ath, Thurston in \cite[Theorem 11.57] {lot2}, Hom in \cite[Lemma 2.1]{hom} proved that $\cfkminus$ \textit{always} admits vertically and horizontally simplified bases.
-Also the facts that $C(i=0)$ and $C(j=0)$ are isomorphic and $\{\ell_1,\ell_2,\cdots,\ell_n\} = \{k_1,k_2,\cdots,k_n\}$ are same sets, follow from the symmetry of knot Floer homology under reversing the roles of the marked points $w,z$, thus the orientation of the knot, see \cite[Proposition 3.8]{Ozsvath2}.
+Lipshitz-Ozsv\'ath-Thurston in \cite[Theorem 11.57] {lot08} and Hom in \cite[Lemma 2.1]{hom11} proved that $\cfkminus$ \textit{always} admits vertically and horizontally simplified bases.
+Also the facts that $C\{i=0\}$ and $C\{j=0\}$ are homotopy equivalent and $\{\ell_1,\ell_2,\cdots,\ell_n\} = \{k_1,k_2,\cdots,k_n\}$ are the same sets, follow from the symmetry of knot Floer homology under reversing the roles of the marked points $w,z$, thus the orientation of the knot, see \cite[Proposition 3.8]{osknot04}.